THE LONG AND WINDING ROAD; WHICH WAY DO I GO?

 GUESS WHO SHOWED UP FOR DINNER… CREATIVITY BACK AGAIN!

 In retrospect, I’m reminded how when I was a child, I used to sit in my driveway for hours on end, cracking open rocks to see what was inside… sparkly flecks, interesting veins of contrasting colors, translucent tones in pink or white.
-(Did I mention, dear reader, that I seriously considered studying Geology after high school, but then, for whatever reason, didn’t?)
+(Did I mention, dear reader, that because of my fascination with rocks, I seriously considered studying Geology after high school, but then, after feeding myself a bunch of weak reasons why I shouldn’t or couldn’t, didn’t?
+Have you ever done that same kind of thing to yourself?)
 In adulthood, I’ve always been a jewelry addict.
 Not that I bought everything I saw, but I ALWAYS slowed down to look at it all.
 The prospect of now being able to make my own jewelry and incorporate my own selection of natural stones and sparkly things into my designs is intoxicating.

 In retrospect, dear reader, I now think that certain clues about who you are and what you were meant to be or do are with you at all times, whether you pay attention to them or not.
 Those clues are likely there with you since childhood.
 They point to your essence.
 They point you in the direction you ought to go to live in that essence.
 If you don’t follow that direction when you step into adulthood, those clues will show themselves again and again until you finally take notice.